 All members of the honor society are inducted through the local Phi Alpha Theta chapter at their respective college or university.
 Individual memberships sent directly to the National Office are not acceptable and will be returned.
-Our one-time initiation fee of $40.00 per student is payable at the time of initiation.
+Our one-time initiation fee of $50.00 per student is payable at the time of initiation and can be paid by check (made payable to Phi Alpha Theta) or in cash submitted directly to the Faculty Advisor (Dr. Allinson.)
 This fee includes a membership certificate and four issues of our journal, The Historian.
 Membership in Phi Alpha Theta is a lifetime membership.
 Each chapter, however, may levy whatever dues or fees it deems necessary to promote its own local activities.
 Thereafter, there are no annual dues or fees.
 Members who wish to continue supporting the honor society may do so by subscribing to The Historian and/or to our newsletter.

 - Minimum of 12 credit hours in History (a maximum of 3 credit hours of online, transfer, or AP credits may be counted).

 - Minimum GPA of 3.1 in History and a GPA of 3.0 or better overall.

 - Membership is not limited to History majors.

 See below for more information about your PAT Committee.